club-eh/ctf-2023-challenges/coordinates/README.md

   This is a GCODE file commonly used in CNC applications.
 This is one is specifically a sliced 3D print model.

-  Add the `.gcode` extension to the file and use an [online GCODE visualizer](https://cnc.im/homeworks/dxf-3dprinter/index.html) to see the flag.
+  Add the `.gcode` extension to the file and use an <a href="https://cnc.im/homeworks/dxf-3dprinter/index.html" target="_blank">online GCODE visualizer</a> to see the flag.
 </details>

 ## Instructions for testers